 Here it is after the amputation.
 I must say I think it came out pretty good considering what I was up against.

 Next, it’s time to see about removing that peeling top layer and see what I’m up against.
 I whip out my sander and have at it with a 150 grit paper.
 BTW, this beautiful table is mahogany.
 I still can’t believe I had to cut it. sniff.
 However, I’m elated I am able to do something with it.

 Once my restoration prep was done, I begin my giving it a good cleaning.
 Nothing like an old toothbrush to get into those tiny crevices.

-Next, using my same Square Brush, I apply a glazing to really draw out those amazing details.
+Next, using my same brush, I apply a glazing to really draw out those amazing details.

-Finally, I do the same effect to parts of the legs using my Round Brush with paint and glazing.
+Finally, I do the same effect to parts of the legs using my with paint and glazing.
 Here she is all finished and ready for a many more years.

 I am beyond pleased with the outcome and am so glad I decided to give it a try.
 You know I couldn’t have left it there – the horror! hee hee.

 I dare you to scroll back up to see the before.
 Isn’t it amazing that it could have missed my eye and gone to the trash?
 Even this ornate oval frame with original art was in the trash.
 I tell ya, shopping Curb le Chic is not only a grand adventure, but saves our landfill from needless waste, and helps us to appreciate and savor.